groupvine/pg-jobber/README.md

 * Takes advantage of "SKIP LOCKED" and "LISTEN/NOTIFY" features of Postgres 9.6 for robust and responsive performance.

-* Supports differing job priorities, reporting individual job progress, and tracking job processing performance per job type.
+* Supports an arbitrary number of job types and worker pools,  differing job priorities, and tracking of job processing performance.

-Note that this module will create a "pg_jobber_jobs" table in the associated PostgreSQL database, if not already present.
+Note that this module will create a "pgjobber_jobs" table in the associated PostgreSQL database, if not already present.

 ## Example Usage